 Barley Stacks Winery

-Barley Stacks Wines was the first commercial vineyard and winery to be established on the traditional barley belt of the Yorke Peninsula, South Australia.
+Barley Stacks Winery was the first commercial vineyard and winery to be established in the traditional barley belt of Yorke Peninsula.

 Maitland Road, Minlaton SA, Australia

 Southern Yorke Peninsula's favourite son and one of the great pioneers of early Australian aviation, Harry Butler is remembered with a fascinating memorial in Minlaton, only 20 minutes drive from Port Vincent.